 Dear Norway Nkom,

 IEEE 802 LAN/MAN Standards Committee (LMSC) thanks Nkom for issuing the consultation and the opportunity to provide feedback on “Public consultation - proposal for regulations on the amendment of the free use regulations”.
-The Consultation is an important mechanism for soliciting feedback that will provide Nkcom with the information necessary.

 IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless metropolitan area networks (“Wireless MANs”), wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), and wireless regional area networks (“WRANs”).
 We also produce standards for wired ethernet networks, and technologies produced by implementers of our standards are critical for all networked applications today.